Chill-Astro/OpenScan/README.md

     * `hasNext()` method checks properly if the new token is available.
 * **Detailed Exception Handling:**
     * It handles all the exceptions clearly.

 ---

-## Getting Started :

-1.  **Download:** Clone or download the `OpenScan.java` file from this repository.
-2.  **Include:** Add the `OpenScan.java` file to your Java project.
-3.  **Create Object:** Create an Object from this Code:

-    ```java
-    OpenScan sc = new OpenScan();
-    ```
----

-## Usings :

-Assuming that sc is your OpenScan object,

- - sc.next() reads the next token from the input.
- - sc.nextInt() reads the next token as an integer.
- - sc.nextDouble() reads the next token as a double.
- - sc.nextLine() reads the next line of text.
- - sc.nextChar() reads the first character of the next token.
- - sc.nextBoolean() reads the next token as a boolean.
- - sc.nextShort() reads the next token as a short.
- - sc.nextByte() reads the next token as a byte.
- - sc.nextLong() reads the next token as a long.
- - sc.nextFloat() reads the next token as a float.
- - sc.nextStringList() reads all remaining tokens from the current line as Strings.
- - sc.nextIntArray(int count) reads multiple integers from the current line.
- - sc.nextLongArray(int count) reads multiple longs from the current line.
- - sc.nextDoubleArray(int count) reads multiple doubles from the current line.
- - sc.readAllInts() reads all integers from the input until the end of input.
- - sc.readAllDoubles() reads all doubles from the input until the end of input.
- - sc.readAllLongs() reads all longs from the input until the end of input.
- - sc.readAllStrings() reads all strings from the input until the end of input.
- - sc.skipLines(int linesToSkip) skips a specified number of lines from the input.
- - sc.hasNext() checks if there is another token available.
- - sc.close() closes the underlying BufferedReader.

----